-10.8 GET_CERTIFICATE request and CERTIFICATE response messages
+233 10.8 GET_CERTIFICATE request and CERTIFICATE response messages

-- This request message shall retrieve the certificate chains. - The GET_CERTIFICATE request message format table shows the GET_CERTIFICATE request message format. - The Successful CERTIFICATE response message table shows the CERTIFICATE response message format. - The Requester should, at a minimum, save the public key of the leaf certificate and associate it with each of the digests returned by DIGESTS message response.
+- This request message shall retrieve the certificate chains. - 235 The GET_CERTIFICATE request message format table shows the GET_CERTIFICATE request message format. - The Successful CERTIFICATE response message table shows the CERTIFICATE response message format. - The Requester should, at a minimum, save the public key of the leaf certificate and associate it with each of the digests returned by DIGESTS message response.
 The Requester sends one or more GET_CERTIFICATE requests to retrieve the certificate chain of the Responder.

-GET_CERTIFICATE request message format
+238 GET_CERTIFICATE request message format

 Offset Field Size (bytes) Value

-0 SPDMVersion 1 V1.1 = 0x11
+0 SPDMVersion 1 V1.1 = 0×11

 1 RequestResponseCode 1 0x82=GET_CERTIFICATE

 2 Param1 1 Slot number of the target certificate chain to read from.
 The value in this field shall be between 0 and 7 inclusive.

 3 Param2 1 Reserved

 4 Offset 2 Offset in bytes from the start of the certificate chain to where the read request message begins.
 The Responder should send its certificate chain starting from this offset.
-For the first GET_CERTIFICATE request, the Requester shall set this field to 0.
-For non-first requests, Offset is the sum of PortionLength values in all previous GET_CERTIFICATE responses.
+For the first GET_CERTIFICATE request for a given slot, the Requester shall set this field to 0.
+For subsequent requests, Offset is set to the next portion of the certificate in that slot.

 Offset Field Size (bytes) Value 6 Length 2 Length of certificate chain data, in bytes, to be returned in the corresponding response.
 Length is an unsigned 16-bit integer.
 This value is the smaller of the following values: Capacity of the internal buffer of the Requester for receiving the certificate chain of the Responder.
 The RemainderLength of the preceding GET_CERTIFICATE response.
-For the first GET_CERTIFICATE request, the Requester should use the capacity of the receiving buffer of the Requester.
 If offset=0 and length=0xFFFF, the Requester is requesting the entire chain.

-241 Successful CERTIFICATE response message format
+239 Successful CERTIFICATE response message format

-Offset Field Size (bytes) Value 0 SPDMVersion 1 V1.1 = 0x11 1 RequestResponseCode 1 0x02=CERTIFICATE 2 Param1 1 Slot number of the certificate chain returned.
+Offset Field Size (bytes) Value 0 SPDMVersion 1 V1.1 = 0×11 1 RequestResponseCode 1 0×02=CERTIFICATE 2 Param1 1 Slot number of the certificate chain returned.
 3 Param2 1 Reserved.
 4 PortionLength 2 Number of bytes of this portion of certificate chain.
 This should be less than or equal to Length received as part of the request.
 For example, the Responder might set this field to a value less than Length received as part of the request due to limitations on the internal buffer of the Responder.
 6 RemainderLength 2 Number of bytes of the certificate chain that have not been sent yet after the current response.
 For the last response, this field shall be 0 as an indication to the Requester that the entire certificate chain has been sent.
 8 CertChain PortionLength Requested contents of target certificate chain, as described in Certificates and certificate chains.